DOCK-PI3/ESTACION-PRO/USERGUIDE-DEV.md

 https://gitlab.com/es-de/themes/themes-list

-![alt text](images/es-de_ui_theme_support.png "ES-DE Theme Support") _This is a screenshot of the Slate theme that is bundled with ES-DE in addition to the default Linear theme._
+![alt text](images/es-de_ui_theme_support.png "ES-DE Theme Support") _This is a screenshot of the Slate theme that is bundled with ES-DE for desktop operating systems (in addition to the default Linear theme)._

 ## Theme downloader